KellenCarl/CommandAPI/README.md

 # CommandAPI
 API for using storing snippets of code I find useful.

+Instructions on using API: